sokcheng/Kitsuchan-NG/README.md

 ideological reasons, and in hopes that perhaps someone else will find it useful, too.

 # How to run
+You'll need Python 3.5 or higher, as `kitsuchan-ng` is not compatible with Python 3.4 and below.
+There are no plans to add support for older Python versions, as this would be a hassle for me.

 To install the `rewrite` branch of `discord.py`, run the following:

 ```python3 -m pip install -U git+https://github.com/Rapptz/discord.py@rewrite```